AIBiology/aibiology.github.io/index.md

 * **Mon, Wed, Fri 1:55pm - 2:45pm Bartram 211 and online**
 * In-person sections:
   * Only those registered for the in-person sections may attend in-person
+    * COVID-19 restrictions limit the capacity of the room well below the number of seats.
+A maximum of 10 students will be allowed to attend in-person each class.
   * If you do not attend regularly, you will be asked to change to the online section to allow others to attend in-person
   * If you know you will be absent for a class, please notify the instructors so that they can offer your seat to an online participant.
 * Online sections: